Linuxfabrik/lfops/roles/system_update/README.md

 ## How the Role Behaves

 * **Updates run at the reboot window.** The regular lane (weekly) and the Rocky security lane (daily) both run at the maintenance window defined by `schedule_reboot__reboot_time__*` (the [schedule_reboot](https://github.com/Linuxfabrik/lfops/tree/main/roles/schedule_reboot) role).
 When an update needs a reboot it drops a request into that role's spool; the update unit is ordered before the reboot actor, so the reboot waits for the update to finish before it runs.
+* **The regular lane only reports when it actually changed something.** On an update day where nothing was pending, it still checks whether a reboot is outstanding, but sends no "System updated without Reboot" mail.
+The mail it does send lists the packages of that run, not of an earlier one.
 * **The security lane is enabled by default, but a no-op without the `security` repository.** That repository is provided by the [repo_baseos](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_baseos) role.
 On hosts where it is not present, the security lane installs nothing and requests no reboot.
 Turn the lane off entirely with `system_update__security_enabled: false`.